erfanh3h/pcapngparser/README.md

 # pcapngparser
-A tool for parse PCAPNG files
+A python tool for parse PCAPNG files

-This GUI tool use for parse a PCAPNG files for detect packets that have special words,ports and ip.
+This GUI tool use for parse a PCAPNG files for detect packets by special words,ports and ip.